AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 Uploaded datasets in data folder - Renuka Jawaharlal Sahani

-Project Archtecture Diagram - Keerthan Ugrani
+Project Architecture Diagram - Keerthan Ugrani

 Wrote static pynb file in src snippets for load the market data size of the column mean median sd for combined as well as one day one week or two week.- Renuka Jawaharlal Sahani